redbadger/crux/docs/src/rfcs/per-operation-types.md

-Steps 1 to 3 are implemented in the compat stack — the traits, the derive, the tightened constructors, the per-operation rewrites of `crux_kv` and `crux_time`, and kind and handler emission for all four languages — and two examples moved across on both sides of the boundary.
+Steps 1 to 3 are implemented in the compat stack — the traits, the derive, the tightened constructors, the per-operation rewrites of `crux_kv` and `crux_time`, and kind and handler emission for all four languages, with a [generated shell-side `Core`](./generated-core.md) proposed on top — and two examples moved across on both sides of the boundary.
 What remains is the breaking release:

 1. Move the kind to `type Kind` and make the markers blanket impls, so the wrong constructor is an ordinary `cargo check` error rather than an E0080 on